County Rd. No. 1

 US Hwy.
 550

 National Register 10/6/1983, 5OR.585

 Located in the San Juan mountains, the district encompasses almost the entire historic townsite and reflects Ouray’s importance as a supply center for the nearby mining regions from 1886 to 1915.
 The buildings within the district represent a variety of styles, with brick Italianate structures predominating in the commercial area.
 Primarily frame residential structures are found on the hillsides overlooking the town.
 The property is associated with the Mining Industry in Colorado Multiple Property Submission.
 (Western Hotel, 1997 photograph.)

 Constructed in 1911, the two-story brick and stone, Richardsonian Romanesque style building is associated with Amos E. Walther, who played an important role in the development of the town of Ridgway.
 In addition to the Bank of Ridgway, which operated until 1931, the first floor of the building housed a variety of businesses over the years, including the post office and a pharmacy.
 Office tenants occupied the second floor.
 (1996 photograph.)

-Bounded by Sherman, Lena, Clinton St., & D&RG right-of-way
+Bounded by Sherman, Lena, Clinton St., and D&RG right-of-way

 State Register 8/14/1991, 5OR.999

 D.C.
 Hartwell purchased the land for a new town from local ranchers and started selling lots in 1890.
 He and other members of the Ridgway Townsite Company graded, seeded, and fenced the parcel of land designated as a community park.
 In 1892, they solicited help in planting 100 trees in recognition of Arbor Day.
 Many of these trees remain on the site.
 Over the years, ownership of the park changed hands several times.
 In 1898, the Ridgway Town Board took over its administration, and the town now owns and maintains the park.
 (1991 photograph.)

 State Register 8/14/1991, 5OR.111